ArielCoinOrg/arielcoin/doc/sparknet-guide.md

 * `fromhexaddress` - this will convert a hex address used in smart contracts to a standard Base58 pubkeyhash address

-# New Qtum Command Line Arguments
+# New Ariel Command Line Arguments

-Qtum supports all of the usual command line arguments that Bitcoin Core supports.
+Ariel supports all of the usual command line arguments that Bitcoin Core supports.
 In addition it adds the following new command line arguments:

-* `-record-log-opcodes` - This will create a new log file in the Qtum data directory (usually ~/.qtum) named vmExecLogs.json, where any EVM LOG opcode is logged along with topics and data that the contract requested be logged.
+* `-record-log-opcodes` - This will create a new log file in the Ariel data directory (usually ~/.ariel) named vmExecLogs.json, where any EVM LOG opcode is logged along with topics and data that the contract requested be logged.

 # Untested features

-Some features included in Bitcoin Core have not been tested in it's porting to Qtum.
+Some features included in Bitcoin Core have not been tested in it's porting to Ariel.
 This includes:

 * Pruning

 # EVM Smart Contract Changes and Limitations

-Because of Qtum's underlying technical differences, there are a few operations that can have different results or limitations when executed in Qtum than when compared to Ethereum.
+Because of Ariel's underlying technical differences, there are a few operations that can have different results or limitations when executed in Ariel than when compared to Ethereum.

 These include the following, though there may be others introduced in the future:

-* The gas schedule for Qtum is different from Ethereum.
+* The gas schedule for Ariel is different from Ethereum.
 Certain operations are more or less expensive.
-As such, gas cost estimators designed for Ethereum will not give accurate results for Qtum.
+As such, gas cost estimators designed for Ethereum will not give accurate results for Ariel.
 We will develop our own gas estimating tools as well as fully documenting these differences at a later date.
 * `block.coinbase` or the `COINBASE` opcode currently is not supported and will only return 0.
 When MPoS is released in the 2nd testnet this should be functioning as expected
 * `block.number` will return the previous block height before this block containing the contract's execution
 * `block.difficulty` will return the previous block's difficulty